-Intellectual property (IP) refers to the products of your creativity e.g. original literary and artistic works, scientific inventions and discoveries, as well as other areas.
+Intellectual property (IP) refers to the products of your creativity e.g. original literary and artistic works, scientific inventions and discoveries, etc.

 IP rights are the rights that you have over how your IP is used.
 There are two types and they’re separate and distinct.

 Ownership/commercial/economic rights give you the opportunity to generate income from your IP.
 These rights can be assigned or licensed to another party.

 Moral rights concern your rights to be properly attributed or credited and to protect your work from derogatory treatment.
 While moral rights can’t be transferred to a third party – even if you’ve assigned or licensed the economic rights – you can agree to let other parties infringe your moral rights.

 IP at the University is regulated by the Intellectual Property Policy 2016 (IP Policy) which deals with the following areas:

 Under the IP policy, you own the copyright in your thesis and scholarly works in the absence of any agreement to the contrary.
 You also own all other IP you create, unless:

 Even if you’ve assigned your IP rights you’ll still most likely be entitled to a share of any commercial benefits in the future.